Kcee42/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `whoami` to write script that prints the effective username of the current user

 Use `groups` to write a script that prints all groups the current user is part of

+Use `chown betty` to write a script that changes the owner of the file hello to the user betty